-1 The Screening Checklist is presented in Appendix I
+&lt;sup>1 The Screening Checklist is presented in Appendix I

+Removal of trees and vegetation loss There may be the removal of shrubs and the possible pruning of trees for the fencing works.
+Increased noise levels There is a low possibility of noise being a nuisance during the construction works.
+This will be temporary and only during the construction work hours will there be noise and from trucking and construction equipment usage.
+Noise from hammering and drilling and other construction activity is also anticipated.
+There are no wildlife reserves in or around the immediate site.
 Air pollution Minimal air pollution from trucking and construction equipment usage, dust from aggregate and cement storage and during use for mixing.
-The area is open and generally windy and should allow for quick dispersal of fumes.
-Removal of trees and vegetation loss There will be the removal of grasses and shrubs in the area of construction, material storage and general work area.
+The area is generally windy and should allow for quick dispersal of fumes.
 Liquid waste High possibility of the storage of fuel for construction equipment on site and hydraulic fluid.
 This should be in relatively small amounts and should be held in secure and well-labelled containers.
 Solid waste The project will produce liquid waste such as grey water from hand washing stations, residual water from mixing concrete and regular construction waste such as empty cement bags, damaged material, excess/scrap construction material and demolition waste.
 Fire hazard Storage of petrochemicals on the site may pose a fire risk.
 Soil Erosion and Slippage Low possibility of excavated areas being prone to soil erosion and may result in slippage when soil is saturated due to heavy rainfall.
+Social Impacts Details Increase Traffic Traffic in the area is generally high, it is the main road to the Campden Park commercial area and school.
+Safety of pedestrians in the area Pedestrians using the road may be impacted by heavy equipment turning while delivering materials.